HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 ### Work Information

-This implementation guide does not include profiles to implement support for Occupational Data for Health (ODH).
+This library does not include profiles to implement support for Occupational Data for Health (ODH).
 Use the profiles defined in the [Occupational Data for Health (ODH)](http://hl7.org/fhir/us/odh/) to describe structured work information primarily designed to facilitate clinical care, including population health and value-based care.
 ODH also can be used to support public health reporting.

 ### Conformance